-Knowing why a wireless security camera battery isn’t as long-lasting as it should can help you determine the solution.
-Here are four tricks for improving the wireless security camera battery’s lifespan.
+Knowing why a wireless security camera battery isn’t as long-lasting as it should be helps users determine the solution.
+Here are four essential tricks for improving wireless security camera battery lifespan.

 1. Ensure optimal wireless security camera location

-Check the wireless security camera to determine if its field of view is not in high-traffic areas, such as sidewalks and busy roads.
-Reposition the device, ensuring its viewing angle doesn’t trigger the motion detection feature unnecessarily.
+Check the wireless security camera to determine it isn’t pointlessly observing high-traffic areas, like sidewalks and busy roads.
+Reposition the device, ensuring it doesn’t trigger the motion detection feature unnecessarily.

 2. Turn on the wireless security camera’s energy-saving features

-Check the User Guide to learn about different energy-saving features.
+Check the camera’s user guide to learn about different energy-saving features it has.
 Access these settings on the camera’s user control app and make the necessary adjustments.